gbspy.surfaces module

 If

-is numeric, the line is traced in a single direction from the starting point.
+distanceis numeric, the line is traced in a single direction from the starting point.
 If the line should be traced in both directions, a tuple of two floats can be provided.
-Ifdistance
+Ifdistanceis a tuple and the resolution is provided, thenresolutionmust also be a tuple of two floats.- Parameters

 sim (gbspy.pp.Sim) – Simulation object in which to trace a line.
 The poloidal plane dimensions and magnetic equilibrium may be read from this object.